NicholasMoser/GNTool/README.md

 ## How it Works

 There are multiple steps involved in the execution of this program.
-Extracting and creating a new ISO all occurs within GameCube Rebuilder.
-GameCube Rebuilder is called via the command line, which is why version 1.1 is required (the version that added command line support).
-Unpacking FPK files simply copies the "unpacked" directory to the "packed" directory and extracts each FPK file in the "packed" directory.
-Each file extracted from the FPK archive file is uncompressed using a PRS uncompression algorithm.
-Repacking FPK files is designed to be as efficient and fast as possible.
-This is why only modified files are repacked, original FPK archive files are preserved if untouched.
+Extracting and creating a new ISO all occurs within the program GameCube Rebuilder.
+After the contents of the ISO is dumped to the root folder, it is copied to the uncompressed folder.
+Then in the uncompressed folder each FPK is uncompressed using a PRS uncompression algorithm.
+When you are ready to rebuild the ISO, only modified files are repacked.
+Original FPK archive files are preserved if untouched.
 We are able to know which files have changed by comparing each file to its expected [CRC32 value](https://en.wikipedia.org/wiki/Cyclic_redundancy_check).

-While repacking, the Start.dol file is also patched to fix an issue with audio file offsets in the game.toc.
+A recommended modification for the dol file is patch an issue with audio file offsets in the game.toc.
 Since GameCube Rebuilder modifies the game.toc with new file sizes, it is possible that audio file offsets change in that file.
 There is a line of code in GNT4 that checks that the offets end with either 0x0000 or 0x8000.
-I'm not entirely sure of the purpose of this line of code, but it can safely be removed.
-Therefore this is the current fix for this issue until GameCube Rebuilder is replaced or can be patched (it is not open source as far as I'm aware).
+I'm not entirely sure of the purpose of this line of code, but it seems to be safe to remove.

 ### Logging